Get the agreement

 You elect

-Holders lock in their moves for the quarter: redemption requests, conversion elections, and responses to any buyback notice.
+Holders lock in their moves for the quarter: redemption requests, conversion elections, and responses to any buyout notice or conversion offer.

 within 45 days after close